Use API Keys

 Swagger Playground

-The Palabra API documentation is also available in a Swagger mode, offering the same content as the API Reference but with a different user interface.
+The Palabra API documentation is also available in Swagger UI format,

 and ClientSecret